Down The Ground is a podcast that is the brainchild of 7 hyper-active desis who think they can run the ICC. The question is, can they really?

 We strive to be the biggest, most engaging Cricket show in Pakistan, and we need the help of our audience to get there.
 That is why we always ask for honest feedback from our listeners and we take their feedback very seriously.
 We have Cricketers, trainers, coaches, pundits on our show regularly where we interview them about their respective careers and thoughts about cricket in general.

-My name is Muzammil Khan, I’m a chemist by profession but a cricket enthusiast at heart.
+I’m a chemist by profession but a Cricket enthusiast at heart.
 Having lived in the US my whole life, it’s a bit weird how I gravitated towards cricket.
 Growing up, I had heard of cricket but never really paid it much attention.
 I was too busy following and playing “normal” American sports like any other kid would whilst growing up here.
 In high school, my Dad showed me a video from the 1992 World Cup final, and BAAAM!

 It was like a light-bulb moment, instantaneously my Pakistani/desi genes got activated!
 Since then, I have been a die-hard fan of cricket!
 The cliche, I eat (not to be confused with Shahid Afridi’s eat), sleep, and breathe cricket is true 100% because I literally do!
 My goal with Down The Ground is to share this passion with you all!
 We want to create a platform that allows you to interact with other fans (and us) and at the same time listen to “expert” opinions on the happenings of Pakistan cricket!